 Other Mood Disorders

-Your odds of treatment-resistant depression go up if have depression along with another mental health condition, such as:
+Your odds of treatment-resistant depression go up if you have depression along with another mental health condition, such as:

 - Anxiety disorder